Meet our Triple Zero Heroes

 Listen to the Podcast

-You can learn more about the ESTA contact centre in my CX Hustle Podcast with Dr Amee Morgans, Executive Director Operations Support where we cover a range of topics including:
+You can learn more about the ESTA contact centre in my CX Central Podcast with Dr Amee Morgans, Executive Director Operations Support where we cover a range of topics including:

 - Overview of ESTA

 - Data trends and forecasting (15-minute intervals with 4% accuracy!)

 - What impacts call volumes (e.g. weather but there is also one big surprise)

 - Challenges or resource management (e.g. police units, ambulances etc)

 - Staffing challenges and how to handle call spikes